Free Member Perks: ETF & Strategy Guides • Tools & Monitors • Weekend Reading — Sign up for FREE

 Deposits and withdrawals are free of charge.

-III.
 Platform & Features

 SAXO has a very sophisticated platform catering not only to Investors, but also traders, wealth management boutiques and other institutional investors.
 But, for the vast majority of investors, most of its sophisticated features are not necessary to be successful in achieving their financial goals.
 For these goals, a simple interface like SAXOInvestor is preferred.
 It is available in most, but not all countries.
-Advanced investors may explore a few of them, including the ones listed in the Geeky section below – Margin Accounts, or Derivatives.
+Advanced investors may explore a few of them, including the ones listed below – Margin Accounts, or Derivatives.

 Account Opening Process